jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/P. marinus Notes.md

 **Optimum living environments**
 - The optimum salinity for P. marinus to thrive is 25-30 ppt

+**Infectivity of P. marinus**
+- P. marinus can exist in epizootic (sudden high intensity infections within oysters) infections or enzootic infections (consistent low intensity infections within oysters)
+- Intensity of P. marinus infections can range from low - low infections that stay for years and only cause slight effects to growth and reproduction, to high - high infections that cause death

 ## Perkinsus culturing
 - Optimum incubation temperature: 28°C